Texagon-Dev/Helping_Hand/supabase/customer.md

 set search_path = public
 as $$
 begin
-  insert into public."customer" ("uuid", "email", "metadata") values (new.id, new.email, new.raw_user_meta_data);
+  insert into public."user" ("uuid", "email", "metadata") values (new.id, new.email, new.raw_user_meta_data);
   return new;
 end;